-Other than the draw down on March 31, 2020, of \$150.0 million from our available borrowings under our revolving credit facility, of which \$75.0 million was subsequently repaid on June 29, 2020 and the remaining \$75.0 million was repaid on July 28, 2020, there were no material changes in the first six months of 2020 to the information provided under Item 7A.
+Other than the draw down on March 31, 2020, of \$150.0 million from our available borrowings under our revolving credit facility, which had been repaid in full as of September 30, 2020, there were no material changes in the first nine months of 2020 to the information provided under Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
-The revolving credit facility will expire on November 1, 2021, at which point, the amount of then outstanding borrowings will be due.
-However, the Company can repay the borrowings without penalty (other than customary LIBOR breakage fees) at any point.
-Interest on the credit facility is based on one-month LIBOR, and as of June 30, 2020, the effective interest rate on the remaining \$75.0 million outstanding under our revolving credit facility was 1.44%.
-Interest payments are due monthly until the borrowing is repaid.